Joshbly/industry/rheinhessen-game/PURE_ADVERSARIAL_MODE.md

 - Decay rate: 0.9982 per episode (calculated to hit target)
 - Minimum exploration: 3% (never fully deterministic)

+### Learning Rate Strategy
+- All agents use simple linear decay for learning rate
+- Start at 15% for Warzone/PureWarzone agents (12% for standard)
+- Gradually decrease to 7.5% by episode 2500
+- No performance adjustments, spikes, or plateau detection
+- Consistent, predictable learning throughout training

 ### Reward Structure
 ```typescript
 rewards = {